Derek Griffith: Racing career

 In his early years, Griffith raced at Hudson Speedway in New Hampshire, running four-cylinder cars.
 While in the kids' division at Hudson, Griffith was nicknamed "The Rock Star" for his long-haired appearance.

-He moved up from four-cylinders to super late models (SLMs) in 2012 and ran full-time in the Granite State Pro Stock Series in 2014.
+Griffith moved up from four-cylinders to super late models (SLMs) in 2012 and ran full-time in the Granite State Pro Stock Series in 2014.
 He won the 2015 GSPSS championship.
 In 2016, Griffith returned to the GSPSS, won the DAV Fall Classic at Seekonk Speedway and claimed his first career Pro All Stars Series (PASS) win.
 Griffith claimed two PASS North victories in 2017.

 In 2018, Griffith won the PASS North Icebreaker at Thompson Speedway Motorsports Park, and claimed the PASS national championship.
 The majority of the title run was contested with a Lefthander chassis more than a decade old.
 He also started racing more outside of New Hampshire, venturing to South Carolina and Florida.

-In 2019, he held on to the PASS North points lead until the final race, when DJ Shaw overtook Griffith.
+In 2019, Griffith held on to the PASS North points lead until the final race, when DJ Shaw overtook Griffith.
 He also acquired a new Fury Race Cars SLM chassis to race at the Snowball Derby, as Griffith's main chassis was not well suited for Florida rules variations.
 Griffith also took part in the Kulwicki Driver Development Program in 2019, and won Oktoberfest at Lee USA Speedway.